Monitor robots.txt Changes with Python and Difflib

 Grab the current robots.txt file

-Now let’s open the previously stored robots.txt file if it exists.
-If you haven’t run this with the site yet then it won’t exist and we’ll create it, using the current file and, for the first run, the two will match.
-Moving forward this script will be useful next time when time has passed and maybe the file has changed.
+Now open the previously stored robots.txt file if it exists.
+If you haven’t run this for the site yet, the file won’t exist and the script will create it using the current file, so the two will match on the first run.
+On subsequent runs the script becomes useful when the file has changed.

-Now we load the current robots.txt file into a variable so we can compare later.
+Next we load the current robots.txt file into a variable so we can compare it to the previous copy.

 Compare current robots.txt to old